meom-group/eophis/docs/source/usage.rst

     my_mask = earth_metrics.receive('msk')
     print(my_mask.shape)
     # should print (720,603,1) if executed on one process
+    # should print (722,605,1) if defined on a grid with 1 halo, and executed on one process

 This also writes a message in the log file: